What is purple heart wood

 Selecting the right wood

-Bear in mind that you encounter color variations, ranging from wine-red to eggplant to true violet.
+Remember that you encounter color variations, ranging from wine-red to eggplant to true violet.
 If your project requires several boards, try to choose them in person.
 If not possible, get all from one dealer, requesting consistency of color throughout the order.

 Since the color of the purple heart changes over time, visualize the wood in its deep brown stage, not its purple stage.
 A laminating Purpleheart next to a brown-toned wood to maintain contrast.